How to Trade with Heikin Ashi Chart Pattern?

 The Secret SuperTrend Settings

 The default parameter of the SuperTrend in the Zerodha Kite is 7, 3.
 I have played a bit with these default settings.
-I doubled 7, i.e, 14 and I halved 3, i.e, 1.5.
+I doubled 7, i.e., 14 and I halved 3, i.e., 1.5.
 So I got a setting of 14, 1.5 in the SuperTrend indicator.
-I have checked this works like a charm when we use with Heikin Ashi chart.
+I have checked this works like a charm when we use it with the Heikin Ashi chart.
 Check the image below.

 Secret SuperTrend Settings